-As long as you have at least three years of experience in a licensed child care center, Care Courses will take care of your training requirement.
-Just choose one of our training bundles, which cover 150 hours of child development training.
+As long as you have at least three years of experience in a licensed child care center, you can use Care Courses to cover your child development training requirement.
+Just choose our child development training bundle, which covers 150 hours of child development training.

 For Teachers of School-Age Children

-Care Courses can also be used for Continuing Professional Education for the Texas Education Agency.
-This means that if you’re a classroom teacher, you can use this towards the 150 hours that you need for renewal or the 200 hours of renewal needed for educators who hold a professional certificate.
+You can also use Care Courses for Continuing Professional Education (CPEs) for the Texas Education Agency.
+This means that if you’re a classroom teacher, you can use this towards the 150 hours that you need for renewal.
+If you hold a professional certificate you can use our training for the 200 hours you need for renewal.
 Click here to get your CPE hours!

-So as you can see, Care Courses doesn’t mess around when it comes to Texas.
+So as you can see, Care Courses doesn’t mess around when it comes to Texas!

 Please let us know how we can be of additional assistance!
 Call us: 1–800-685‑7610, Monday through Friday, 9–5 ET, or email us days, evenings and weekends: info@CareCourses.com.
 We’re here to help!